c4pt0r/_.0xffff.me/pages/023-fs9-with-agents.md

-# The Simplest Agent-to-Agent Communication: Just Use a Filesystem

 Every few months, a new agent communication protocol appears.
 But for most agent workloads, the simplest answer is something we've had since the 1970s: a filesystem.

 ## Files as messages